hack-gpon/hack-gpon.github.io/_ont_xgs/ont-nokia-xs-010x-q.md

 ## Serial

-The ONT has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
-It's on the top left (with Ethernet\Power\Optical port faced down) of the board.
-TX, RX and ground pads need to be connected to a USB2TTL adapter supporting a logic level of 3.3V.
+The ONT has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface: it's on the top left of the board, when the Ethernet\Power\Optical ports are facing down.
+TX, RX and ground pads need to be connected to a USB2TTL adapter supporting 3V3 logic.

 {% include image.html file="ont-nokia_xs-010x-q_ttl.jpg" alt="Nokia XS-010X-Q TTL Pads" caption="Nokia XS-010X-Q TTL Pads" %}